 Top Ten Things to do in the Yucatan

-After exploring the Yucatan Peninsula for 9 days here is my personal list of the Top Ten Things to experience / do during your stay in paradise... enjoy and soak the sun in!
+After exploring the Yucatan Peninsula for nine days, here is my list of the Top Ten Things to experience/do during your stay in paradise.
+Enjoy and soak the sun in!

 3. Sleep in a Hammock--

-Nothing more is needed than drinks by the beach, some sunshine and a build in hammock, on an eco-friendly luxury hotel for the perfect mid day siesta.
-Allow yourself to relax by the water and soak the sun in whether by the pool at a nice resort/ hotel or embracing nature at its finest.
+Nothing more is needed than drinks by the beach, some sunshine, and a build-in hammock, on an eco-friendly luxury hotel for the perfect mid-day siesta.
+Allow yourself to relax by the water and soak in the sun.
+Whether by the pool at a nice resort/hotel or embracing nature at its finest.

 4. Dive in a Cenote --

-Mexico is not just about the beaches, the best part is diving in an underground sink hole, "cenote"and swimming in cool water after a hot day exploring ruins and hiking pyramids.
-Visiting cenotes in the Yucatan Peninsula became our favorite go to activity.
-These nature made sink holes are great for swimming, snorkeling, diving and relaxing.
-You can find these all over the Yucatan! for a complete list of my favs check out my previous post "Cenotes in the Yucatan 101".
+Mexico is not just about the beaches; the best part is diving in an underground sinkhole, "cenote" and swimming in cold water after a hot day exploring ruins and hiking pyramids.
+Visiting cenotes in the Yucatan Peninsula became our favorite go-to activity.
+These nature-made sinkholes are great for swimming, snorkeling, diving, and relaxing.
+You can find these all over the Yucatan! for a complete list of my favs, check out my previous post, "Cenotes in the Yucatan 101."

 6. Romp through an adventure park--

 We love theme parks!
-From Disney to Six Flags, you name it...we're adrenaline junkies!
-We've been to a handful of parks all across the U.S.A and found Mexico to have some really unique and cool ones that are totally worth a visit.
-Wether looking for something the entire family and your inner kid can enjoy or zip linning through the jungle while diving in underground caves, the Yucatan has you cover!
-We decided to visit two parks: Xelha and Xenses and had a blast!! *Tip: buying your ticket online can save you up to 30% also if visiting multiple parks try combining them into one ( you can visit each on different days) to save even more!
-Also, most of these parks are all inclusive.
-Yassss 🙌🏽 to hourly beers, margaritas and tacos!!
-Do a little research and go for the park that's best for YOU, there are so many to choose from!
+From Disney to Six Flags, you name it; we're adrenaline junkies!
+We've been to a handful of parks all across the U.S.A and found Mexico to have some unique and cool ones that are worth a visit.
+Whether looking for something the entire family and your inner kid can enjoy or zip linning through the jungle while diving in underground caves, the Yucatan has you covered!
+We decided to visit two parks: Xelha and Xenses and had a blast!! *Tip: buying your ticket online can save you up to 30%; also, if visiting multiple parks, try combining them into one (you can see each on different days) to save even more!
+Also, most of these parks are all-inclusive.
+Yassss 🙌🏽 to hourly beers, margaritas, and tacos!!
+Do a little research and go to the park that's best for YOU.
+There are so many to choose from!

 7. Watch the moon rise in Tulum--

-Tulum Beach has the perfect setting to watch the sunset and the moon rise while enjoying fine dinning and handcrafted cocktails in a beach setting.
+Tulum Beach has the perfect setting to watch the sunset and the moon rise while enjoying fine dining and handcrafted cocktails in a beach setting.